swoolee/name_based_ethnic_classification/README.md

 <h2>Methodology</h2>

 <h3>1.
 Data preprocessing.</h3>
-- It is an unstructured dataset(name), which is not organized in the model.
+<p>- It is an unstructured dataset(name), which is not organized in the model.</p>
-- So I had to unify the format of the name.
-There are techniques that I did as below.
+<p>- There are techniques to unify the format of the name as below.</p>

-- Convert capital letter into small letters with regular expression
+- Convert capital letters into small letters with regular expression

 - Change the letter into number
+<p>..Alphabet consists of 26 characters.</p>
-..Alphabet consists of 27 characters.I gave each character the number from 0 to 26 including space.
+<p>..I gave each character the number from 0 to 26, including empty space.</p>

-- Each name contains different numbers of alphabet, which mean different length of names.
+- Each name consists of different alphabet letters, which mean different length.
-..I set maximum number of alphabet as 40.
+<p>..I set maximum number of alphabet as 40.</p>
-..I add zero(0) into the empty spaces, which are padding.
+<p>..I added zero(0) into the empty spaces, which are padding.</p>

 - One hot encoding
 - batch issue